 Infinite Enzymes is a biotech company with a novel genetic technology for producing low-cost, recombinant enzymes in corn seed for converting cellulosic biomass into biobased products.

-Infinite Enzymes’ plant genetic technology enables the production of cellulase enzymes in the embryo (germ) of the corn kernel.
-Using transgenic corn as a “plant factory” for producing cellulase enzymes, Infinite Enzymes can deliver high-quality, cost-competitive cellulase enzymes on a commercial scale without the capital intensive requirements and environmental costs associated with existing enzyme production through microbial/fungal fermentation processes.
+Infinite Enzymes’ plant genetic technology enables the production of industrial enzymes in the corn kernel.
+Using transgenic corn as a “plant factory” for producing these enzymes, Infinite Enzymes can deliver high-quality, cost-competitive enzymes on a commercial scale without the capital intensive requirements and environmental costs associated with existing enzyme production through microbial/fungal fermentation processes.

 Infinite Enzymes PO Box 2654 State University, AR 72467 870.926.9566 www.infiniteenzymes.com